danikaze/taihaijapan/README.md

 # Changelog

 ## 0.7.0
-* Added `/photo` end point, to serve as permalink for a photo and modified `PhotoswipeUI` acording to properly generate share links
+* Added `/photo` end point, to serve as permalink for a photo and modified `PhotoswipeUI` acording to properly generate share links.
+It also displays the proper photo for SNS cards meta-data.

 ## 0.6.0
 * Moved rendering logic to server side via express